gtarchiveteam/.github/profile/README.md

 No and also no, we will not produce clones and will not provide any of our projects onto the Meta "App Lab" or "Store" ***ever***.
 If you ever see someone claiming to be us on any Meta platform or similar, they are not us.

-#### Will you support builds before the public Steam release?

-Probably!
-We supported pre-alpha/prototype builds on the old web-based patcher before we switched to the Launcher and we have some unimplemented fields in our patch specifications related to non-Steam game versions, but we haven't done any work on this yet.
-Stay tuned! :)

 #### Why?
 Modern Gorilla Tag sucks!